-With all that talk about chatbots, AI and personalization, the reality of modern marketing becomes clear: it’s more conversational than ever.
+With all that talk about chatbots, artificial intelligence and personalization, the reality of modern digital marketing becomes clear: it’s more conversational than ever.

 By leveraging AI technologies such as natural language processing (NLP) to analyze customer intent and provide personalized responses, businesses can offer more engaging interactions while gathering valuable insights into their target audience.
 This allows them to deliver personalized experiences at scale which can ultimately lead to increased conversions.

 Keep in mind: When consumers have a question, 82% want an “immediate” response.

 Conversational marketing facilitates a personal, instant connection between marketers and customers: